What is Annual Return?

 - The yearly return in one period can be compared with the return of the next period to determine whether the returns are increasing or declining.

-The annual return is an important factor in determining the performance of a particular investment.
+The annual return is an essential factor in determining the performance of a particular investment.
 However, one shall also not ignore the other factors which may impact the performance of the said investment.